kailashnath1998/photo-gallery-app/README.md

 ## Application Structure

 - `server.js` - The entry point to our application.
-This file defines our express server and connects it to MongoDB using mongoose.
-It also requires the routes and models we'll be using in the application.
+This file defines our express server.
+- `app.js` - This file contains the routes and models we'll be using in the application.
 - `config.js` - This file contains configuration for jwt as well as a central location for configuration/environment variables.
 - `db.js` - This file contains the entry point to DataBase.
 - `public/` - This folder contains the html/js files.